Japan's Culinary Obsession

 Tokyo Food Tour

 Explore the culinary delights of Tokyo with our crafted dining tours.
 Enjoy savory fresh sushi at the wholesale market, Tsukiji, followed by snacking world-famous street eats in Asakusa.
-In Shinjuku, enjoy a range of casual delicious fare served up at bustling izakaya (informal pubs), and other dishes through the day, including sashimi, kushiage, robata grill, kushiyaki (grilled meat or vegetable skewers) kamen, and savory okonomiyaki (Japanese pancake), kaiten-zushi (conveyor belt sushi), and more formal dining, including world-renowned sushi at Sushi Yuu, Kyubey, or Sushi Saito.
+In Shinjuku, enjoy a range of casual delicious fare served up at bustling izakaya (informal pubs), and other dishes through the day, including sashimi, kushiage, robata grill, kushiyaki (grilled meat or vegetable skewers) kamen, and savory okonomiyaki ( a type of Japanese pancake), kaiten-zushi (conveyor belt sushi), and more formal dining, including world-renowned sushi at Kyubey and Sushi Saito.

 sakura icon